2024 Wisconsin State Assembly election: District 74

 Incumbent Republican Chanz Green ran for re-election.
 He faced and defeated Scott Harbridge, a veteran from Radisson in the primary election.
 Prior to redistricting, the town of Summit, Wisconsin was placed within the 73rd assembly district, but it was moved into the 74th assembly district.
 On the day of the primary, county officials learned that ballots contained candidates for the 73rd, and not the 74th, district.
 Under current Wisconsin law, there is no procedure to handle votes cast for a different district's candidates, and it is up to the discretion of local officials to decide a course of action.
 Harbridge called for a new primary election in the 74th district as a result of the error.
-Regardless, Green advanced to the general election, where he defeated Democrat Jeanne Bruce.
+Regardless, Green advanced to the general election, where he defeated Democrat Jeanne Bruce by a wide margin.